xjc-kk/xjc-kk.github.io/README.md

 ### About Me

-Hi, I’m **Jincheng Xu**, an undergraduate student majoring in computer science at Peking University.
-I will continue my graduate study in Columbia University beginning in Fall 2021.
+Hi, I’m **Jincheng Xu**, a master student majoring in Computer Science at Columbia University.
+I graduated from Peking University in 2021.

 I am interested in **Machine Learning** and **Computer Vision**.